momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 ## Description

-This tutorial provides a comprehensive guide on using propensity score matching techniques in R to assess the impact of academic mobility on research productivity and collaboration indicators among researchers.
+This tutorial provides a comprehensive guide on using propensity score matching techniques in R to assess the impact of academic mobility on research productivity, received citations, and collaboration indicators among researchers.
 It includes step-by-step instructions, example code, and explanations to facilitate understanding and implementation.

 In this example, the propensity score method is employed to estimate the causal effect of academic mobility on researchers' outcomes in terms of:
 - Research productivity